This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 2. Over 300 castles!

 When thinking of great places to go castle hunting, the UK and Germany are usually the front-runners.
 But who knew Poland is home to over 300 castles?
-In fact, old castles, majestic palaces, churches and mansions are scattered all over the country.
+In fact, old castles, majestic palaces, mansions and churches are scattered all over the country.
 The Royal Castle in Warsaw and Wawel Castle are two of the most visited, but in my mind, the most interesting castles can be found outside of the main tourist trail.

 As the castle enthusiast that I am, I convinced my boyfriend to head out on the “Trail of the Eagles Nests”, which is a trail along a chain of 25 medieval castles between Częstochowa and Kraków in south-west Poland.
 The trail got its name the “Eagles Nest” because most of the castles are built on top of limestone cliffs.
 Many of the castles have only survived in the form of picturesque ruins, like Ogrodzieniec Castle you can see above, but they were still equally exciting to explore.
 I highly recommend spending a couple of days in the area, as it was one of my favorite experiences to date.